 Are there any other fees involved with Family Weekend?

 If you would like to participate in the Running with the Goats Fun Run/ Walk on Sunday morning, October 13, there is a fee involved with that as well.
-We’ll post more about this event in August.
+You can register for this event here.

 Are Family Weekend activities Friday through Sunday?

 Yes.
 Family Weekend activities begin on Friday, most in the afternoon and early evening.
 On Saturday, programs begin at 9:30 a.m. with our University Welcome and keynote speaker.
 Back by popular demand and highly recommended by Binghamton parents is Jessica Lahey, educator, speaker and writer discussing key points in her best-selling book The Gift of Failure: How the Best Parents Learn to Let Go so their Children Will Succeed.
 If you live more than three hours away, we recommend that you come to Binghamton on Friday so you’ll be able to take full advantage of events starting Saturday morning.
-A detailed list of Family Weekend activities will be provided by the end of August.
+A detailed list of Family Weekend activities can be found on the Family Weekend schedule.